Monitor your SQL query results with an alerting policy

 When an alerting policy runs a SQL query, that query is run using reserved BigQuery slots in the Google Cloud project where the alerting policy is defined.
 For more information, see Work with slot reservations.

-For an alerting policy to use reserved BigQuery slots to query a log view, that log view must be configured to have a linked dataset.
-Linked datasets let you to perform BigQuery functions on the data returned by your SQL query.
-For more information, see Create a linked BigQuery dataset.
+For an alerting policy to use reserved BigQuery slots to query a log view, the log bucket that hosts the log view must be configured to have a linked BigQuery dataset.
+Linked datasets let BigQuery read the data in the log bucket, and they let you perform BigQuery functions on the data returned by your SQL query.

 Before you begin